pranshu1840/image-processing-csv/README.md

 # Image Processing CSV

-Welcome to the Image Processing Web App!
-This project allows you to upload CSV files containing image URLs, process those images, and manage the results through a web interface.
+Welcome to the Image Processing CSV.
+This project allows you to upload CSV files containing image URLs, process those images, and download the CSV that contains the links of compressed image.

 ## Installation